 Download the “Undergraduate Diploma application Faculty of Arts” form.

 Read the explanations at the beginning of the form carefully.
 Fill in the form, being sure to complete all relevant fields and to provide all the documentation specified.

 If any additional information is required, you should contact the Ukrainian Studies convenor at Marko.Pavlyshyn@monash.edu

-- for commencing students – the Friday of Orientation Week.
+The deadline for receipt of applications from commencing students is the Friday of Orientation Week (28 February 2014)

 Importance of complete documentation

 Many applications are held up because students submit application forms that are only partly filled in or accompanied by incomplete or uncertified documentation.

 If uncertain, ring or e-mail the contacts below to inquire.
 This advice is especially important to students outside Melbourne who will be supplying their documentation by mail.